 Which is better?

-If you are in a hallway the 5 x 30ft will be able to reach much further down the hallway than the cone could at 15ft.
+That being said, if you are in a hallway the 5 x 30 ft. will be able to reach much further down the hallway than the cone could at 15 ft.

 If you enjoyed what you read be sure to check out my ongoing review for all of the official D&D 5e books!

 Sign up for e-mail updates and our monthly newsletter using the form below!